b-berry/rambling-enterprise/bar/README.md

 # Jenkins
 - What is the primary use case for using a Jenkins ‘matrix’ job?
 > As discussed in my phone call with Dominic, I am a daily consumer of Jenkins CI.
 That said, I have not been responsible for configuring Jenkins.
-My interaction is as such: When I need to push an update to our Chef configuration, I commit my changes and push to origin master branch.
+My interaction is as such: When I need to push an update to our Chef configurations, I commit my changes and push to origin master branch.
 Then, I log into our Jenkins interface, find my deployment test job, and confirm that my commit is being tested and passes.
 - Name two to three CI systems and tell us the pros and cons of each, with a bias towards personal experiences.
 - Identify a few key benefits of using Jenkins Job DSL (or similar technology) to define jobs vs using the GUI for configuration
 - Bonus questions: